nhsx/SynthVAE/README.md

 #### Note On Reproducibility Of Results

 In order to get reproducible results we have added in the <b>random_state</b> argument to the RDT transformers in order to set the sklearn's <b>random_state</b> argument.
 This results in the GMM pre-processing method producing the same transformation each run for the same dataset.
-Currently we only use distributional metrics from SDV that do not rely on sklearn.

 #### Dataset